-The IECMHC Network model reflects a relationship-based approach that emphasizes strengthening relationships among early learning and care providers, families, children, and representatives of the community with systems and resources.
-When early learning and care providers are supported with strategies, resources, reflective opportunities, and problem-solving support, they are better equipped to provide healthy learning environments for all children and families in their care.
+The IECMHC Network model reflects a relationship-based approach that emphasizes strengthening relationships among child care and early education providers and program leaders to build a solid foundation for working together.
+When child care and early education providers are supported with strategies, resources, reflective opportunities, and problem-solving support, they are better equipped to provide healthy learning environments for all children and families in their care.
+This model recognizes that the development of social and emotional skills occurs in the context of multiple interconnected, multi-generational relationships, both those between children and caregivers and between early childhood educators, program leaders and IECMH Consultants (Mondi, 2025).

 Connect